-Pre-nursing students at Peabody College may either (1) complete a major in human development and earn both a B.S. and an M.S.N. through a senior-in-absentia program or (2) complete 75 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
-Students choosing either option must satisfy admission requirements for this highly selective graduate program.
+Pre-nursing students at Peabody College may either (a) complete a major in human development and earn both a B.S. and an M.S.N. through a senior-in-absentia program or (b) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
+Students choosing either option must satisfy admission requirements for the M.S.N. program.
 Upon admission to the School of Nursing, the student is required to complete six semesters (two calendar years) of full-time study to earn the M.S.N.

-Students electing to complete a major in human development are referred to the description of this major in the Peabody section of the Undergraduate Catalog and to the information regarding the senior-in-absentia programs in this catalog.
-Under this option, students complete three years at Peabody to satisfy general curriculum, human development, and pre-nursing requirements.
-Students apply for admission to the School of Nursing and enroll in generalist nursing courses in the fall of their senior year.
-Upon successful completion of the fall and spring semesters, the student is awarded a B.S. in human development.
-The student then continues for an additional four semesters (summer, fall, spring, and summer) to earn the Master of Science in Nursing.
+Students interested in the senior-in-absentia program should refer to the section on Senior-in-Absentia in this catalog as well as to the Major in Human Development in the Undergraduate Catalog.
+Under this option, students complete their first three years of study.
+They apply for admission to the School of Nursing during the spring of their junior year and, upon admission, take generalist nursing courses their senior year, formally transferring to the School of Nursing in the spring semester, after completing 105 hours as Peabody students.
+Upon successful completion of the fall and spring semester nursing course work, students are awarded the B.S. in human development.
+They then continue for an additional four semesters (summer, fall, spring, and summer) to earn the Master of Science in Nursing.